miluge/miluge/README.md

 I'm not specialized yet but I'm slowly leaning towards the back-end of things even though I enjoy doing pretty things for the front.

-**I'm currently looking for an internship from the 10th October 2020 until the 7th of December 2020!
-Feel free to hit me up for opportunities**

 ## 🌱 What am I doing right now ?